-BY OCTOBER 15, 2021
+W BY OCTOBER 14, 2022

 - Schedule regular times for at least one school staff person to be available for drop-in office hours for financial aid for college application completion each month from October through June.
-These can be held in-person or virtually depending on your school's reopening status.
-Consider: - Holding some of them in the evenings so families who work during the day don't have to miss work, and others during the day so that families who work during the evenings don't have to miss work. - Holding them regularly (e.g. calling them Financial Aid Fridays and hosting them every other Friday) so that students and families can easily keep track of when they can get support. - Schedule a training session for all school staff who will be at any of your office hours.
+These can be held in-person or virtually.
+Consider: - > Holding some of them in the evenings so families who work during the day don't have to miss work, and others during the day so that families who work during the evenings don't have to miss work. - > Holding them regularly (e.g. calling them Financial Aid Fridays and hosting them every other Friday) so that students and families can easily keep track of when they can get support. - Schedule a training session for all school staff who will be at any of your office hours.
 Consider: - Ensuring that your school counselor and at least 2-3 other school staff attend a training about how to support students to complete their financial aid for college applications.